rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 handling mechanism in GCC, LLVM, and MSVC.

-Additionally, there are libraries such as `rlua` that rely on `longjmp` across Rust frames; on Windows, `longjmp` is implemented via unwinding.
+Additionally, there are libraries such as `rlua` that rely on `longjmp` across Rust frames; on Windows, `longjmp` is implemented via [forced unwinding](forced-unwinding).
+The current `rustc` implementation makes it safe to `longjmp` across Rust frames without `Drop` types, but this is not formally specified in an RFC or by the Reference.

 The desire for this feature has been previously discussed on other RFCs, including #2699 and #2753.